ValentinFunk/scriptfodder-stats/README.md

     cd scriptfodder-stats
     npm install && bower install

-To start a development server run gulp:
+To start a development server:

-    gulp
+    gulp serve

 ## Building the Project
-To build the project execute a gulp build:
+To build the project execute gulp without arguments:

-    gulp build
+    gulp

 The files in the dist folder can then be uploaded to any static hosting.